Skip to Content

 Small tan and white dog with tongue hanging out running down a paved path

-Sonoma County Animal Services is responsible for the enforcement of city and county ordinances and state laws pertaining to animals.
-This includes: licensing and vaccination requirements, stray animals, dangerous/vicious animals, nuisance provisions, and the enforcement of cruelty regulations.
+Sonoma County Animal Services is responsible for the enforcement of city and county codes and state laws for pets and livestock.
+This includes:

-If you are reporting an emergency situation, such as an injured animal or animal bite, please contact us by phone at (707) 565-7100, Monday through Saturday, 9:00 a.m. to 4:30 p.m.
-Outside of these hours, please contact your local police department or the sheriff's office to have the call dispatched to our on-call Animal Services Officer.
+If you are worried about an injured animal, please contact us by phone at (707) 565-7100, Monday through Saturday, 9:00 a.m. to 4:30 p.m.
+Outside of these hours, please contact your local police department or the sheriff's office to have the call sent to our on-call animal services officer.

 White curly haired poodle barking outside a wooden building